Challenges Completing School From Home

 Society and culture are against you!
 You need to be aware that all the cards are stacked against you.
 You need to identify, decide, and communicate family standards before they are needed.
 For example, deciding if and when you will allow dating needs communicated when the child is young instead of after the teenager is asked on a date.
 Otherwise you are guaranteed an attitude.
 If the family has a loving open relationship with each other, rules are less frequently challenged with “they get to”.
 You need to lovingly apologize and ask forgiveness as the parent if family standards are implemented after the fact.
 Technology often happens so fast that we do not know we need rules until we see problems, thus we have more child attitudes today than in previous history.
 Read further to see what you are up against.

 Your child will get frustrated without academic assistance!
 This can happen from the parent being too busy.
 The parent needs to be in the near vicinity to supervise, motivate to excellency, encourage, and assist.
 If you are using a homeschool program or online Christian school that includes teacher support or a teacher on call, the parent still needs to be in the same vicinity!
 Most students need a continuous adult presence to stay focused and motivated.
 Depending on each individual student, the parent can learn what other tasks can be done while supervising.
 Parents of older students can be easily bluffed about the quantity and quality of work being done, so frequent checking of progress is needed by the parent.
 If you think your student will independently be successful without your regular involvement, you are likely to fail.
-Example schools that offer academic assistance: Southeast Academy or Western Christian Academy
+Example school that offer academic assistance: Southeast Academy.

 Also read “common barriers for above average families“, so you can structure for success!